Population Change and Social and Economic Well-Being - Adult

 Metropolitan Police Department Annual Reports – MPD has annual reports dating back to 1961, containing information on crime rates, homicide analyses, violent crime, property crime, bias-related crimes, firearm recoveries, arrest trends, traffic safety, calls for service, citizen complaints, and the use of force.

 MPD Statistics and Crime Data – This page contains up-to-date information on crimes and arrests in DC with additional information on hate crimes and homicide closure rates.
-It differs from the DC Data catalog in that these data are summary based, lacking information on specific incidents.

 MPD Crime Cards – The crime cards utility allows users to dynamically select offenses by time frame and location.

 Open Data DC – The catalog provides access to a variety of datasets from multiple agencies and in multiple formats.
 Relevant crime and justice data include retrospective crime and arrests, police districts, service areas, and stations.
 The site provides the ability to download the data as a file and analyse it using your own tools or even build apps using the provided APIs.

 Adult Criminal Case Processing and Indigent Defense

 The Administrative Office of the US Courts (AO) – The AO’s Judicial Business Reports provide statistical data on the work of the federal Judiciary, compares data for this year to that for previous fiscal years, and, wherever possible, explains why increases or decreases occurred in judicial caseload.
 The information includes the number of defendants commenced, by offense and the median number of days from filing to case dispositions.

-The Superior Court of the District of Columbia (DC Superior Court) – DC Superior Court District of Columbia Court’s Statistical Summary Report includes information on criminal case dispositions and pending caseloads for DC and US misdemeanors, felonies, and traffic cases.
+The Superior Court of the District of Columbia (DC Superior Court) – DC Superior Court District of Columbia Court’s Annual Reports-Statistical Summary include information on criminal case dispositions and pending caseloads for DC and US misdemeanors, felonies, and traffic cases.

-Pretrial Services Agency for the District of Columbia (PSA) – Provides monthly information on the number of adult and juvenile pretrial defendants who tested positive for illegal substance by age and drug type.
+Pretrial Services Agency for the District of Columbia (PSA) Drug Testing Data – Provides monthly information on the number of adult and juvenile pretrial defendants who tested positive for illegal substance by age and drug type.

 Adult Corrections and Reentry